andrewtarry/andrewtarry.github.io/_posts/2015-11-03-symfony_in_docker.md

 ##Building the container

-Once all the files are in place the container can be built by running `docker run -t myname/symfony_apps:latest .`.
+Once all the files are in place the container can be built by running `docker build -t myname/symfony_apps:latest .`.
 This will build the container and you can then run it with `docker run -p 8080:80 myname/symfony_apps:latest` to see your application on port `8080`.
 Now you have a working container you can look into deploying to the AWS Container service or your own docker hosting environment.

 ##But I want more information